 Colorado West Land Trust began with a small group of farmers in 1980 who wanted to protect the farmland in Palisade from being quickly built out during the growing oil shale boom.

 The team wasn’t sure how to shield fruit producing land from development, but they wanted to try at least.
 Three of the founders completed the conservation process in 1982 and very slowly grew the amount of land under conservation to 64,000 acres, present day.
 Of those acres, 800 are fruit producing parcels located in Palisade, with the hopes of bumping that number up to 1,000 acres in the next few years.

 Rob Bleiberg, the current Executive Director, joined the land trust in 1996.
 They are now up to six paid employees who manage tasks such as coordinating projects, researching and applying for grants, reaching out to potential clients, and community outreach and fundraising efforts.

-Being able to work with and support local businesses is an important part of both business’s values.
-The partnership has been an incredible experience to watch the growth of Mesa Land Trust and help them in their endeavors.
+Being able to work with and support local businesses is an essential part of both the business’s values.
+The partnership has been an incredible experience to watch the growth of Colorado West Land Trust and help them in their endeavors.